 Born and raised in the Seattle area, Coach Fortney played 3 sports (Football, Basketball, Track) at Mariner HS.
 He went to the UW on football scholarship and played QB and started 3 games before getting injured and transferring to Northern Iowa to finish out his Senior year.

 “I have 3 kids and an awesome wife.
 Currently own my own Redmond based real estate development and building company.”

 He has been involved in Redmond Junior Mustangs Football as a coach and/or a board member since 2012.
 Loves coaching kids & young adults and getting the most out of their potential.
 Looking forward to building something special at Redmond HS.

-Coach Stewart and his wife of almost 25 years have three children.
-He is very involved in their lives including nine years of coaching experience in youth sports.
+Coach Stewart and his wife of 26 years have three children that graduated from RHS.
+He is very involved in their lives including ten years of coaching experience in youth sports.
 He is also a big Seahawks and Mariners fan!